HaNguyenB/glide-take-home/BUG DOCUMENTATION.md

 - Priority: High
 - Description: "Multiple valid sessions per user, no invalidation"
 - Impact: Security risk from unauthorized access
+- How to reproduce:
+  1. Sign up for a new account.
+  2. Run `npm run db:list-sessions` to confirm a single session exists.
+  3. Go to `http://localhost:3000/signup` and sign in with the same credentials.
+  4. Run `npm run db:list-sessions` again and observe there are now two sessions.
+  5. Click “Log out” in the UI.
+  6. Run `npm run db:list-sessions` one more time — both sessions are still present, showing logout did not invalidate them.

 ## Logic and Performance Issues